Dr Christy Constantakopoulou

 - ‘The Delian network of honours in the period of Independence’, in the international conference entitled ‘La cité interconnectée: transferts et réseaux institutionnels, religieux et culturels aux époques hellénistique et impériale’, organised by ANHIMA (Athropologie et histoire des mondes antiques, Sorbonne, Paris I), 25-26 June 2016 (by invitation).

-- I am the Journal of Hellenic Studies Reviews Editor, and a member of the editorial council for JHS, January 2012 – present.
+- I was the Journal of Hellenic Studies Reviews Editor, and a member of the editorial council for JHS, January 2012 – January 2015.

-- I am a member of the Bulletin of the Institute of Classical Studies editorial board for the special issues of Ancient History, October 2014 – present.
+- I am a member of the Bulletin of the Institute of Classical Studies editorial board for the special issues of Ancient History, October 2014 – 2016.

 - Member of the editorial board for the new Liverpool SeriesTranslated Texts from Antiquity, 2014 – present